Project-Herophilus/DataSynthesis/DataTier/DataSynthesis-DataTier-General.md

 ## Technologies

 As we discussed the initial data tier and model was built on SQL Server.
-This decision candidly was made because I spent over a decade emersed in this technology.
+This decision candidly was made because the core team that started this effort spent over a decade emersed in this specific technology.
 While it helped us do wonderful work I made several errors because I made many decisions not thinking about RDBMS portability.
 It was clear that we needed to focus on another data technology and eventually backport the new data model to SQL Server when the time was right.

-* RDBMS - The initial few resources were very comfortable with Microsoft technologies, so we started with SQL Server 2017 and then quickly moved to MySQL 8 / MariaDB.
+The project effort quickly moved to MySQL 8 / MariaDB.
 However, in 2022 all core efforts will be focused around PostgresQL.
 To help implementations we have developed and will continue to maintain database load scripts and backup files (where possible).

-* Development Technologies - We make every attempt to leverage industry leading development technologies to leverage our data tier.
-Currently, we have support for Quarkus and Node (Express).
+We make every attempt to leverage industry leading development technologies to leverage our data tier.
+Currently, our APIs support for Quarkus and Node (Express).
 We also have implemented .Net Core but will be revisiting it as time permits.

-## Data Model - Fit for Purpose
+## Data Model
 As we looked to refocus we wanted to ensure the first thing we did as we revamped the entire data model was try and have clarity and ease of understanding.
 This is very important as it is the foundation for all efforts.
 The platform data tier setup establishes several key reference and base data for the platform.
 We have ensured we include required reference data and a ton of existing and generated data to start.
 With all that being said as you look to add your organization we wanted to provide you some details